EasyTerritory Territory Visual for Power BI Configuration with Territory Polygons

 Create and populate required visual fields to display territories in a Power BI report.

-• Step 1: Under the Visualizations tab in your Power BI report click the three dot ellipse and select ‘Import a visual from a file’.
-Browse to the EasyTerritory Territory Visual .pbiviz file.
+• Step 1: Under the Visualizations tab in your Power BI report click the three dot ellipse and select ‘Get more visuals’.

 • Name Column – Name of your territories that will be used to group your data.
 This can be a hierarchy.